 Contact, Darren Harvey

-The Graduate Women's Council contributes to the holistic development of the University of Denver community through empowering women, providing leadership opportunities, and fostering an environment conducive to equal representation in higher education.
+The Graduate Women's Council contributes to the holistic development of the University of Denver community through a feminist approach to empowerment.
+We provide leadership opportunities, foster an environment conducive to equal representation in higher education, and try to build alliances among various DU affinity groups comitted to social justice.

 Contact: Debbie Mixon Mitchell (contact here)